-NECA members understand jobsite safety is an important responsibility shared between employers and employees and affirms that implementing safe work practices is not optional.
-The association believes that a trained and qualified workforce has responsibility to recognize and avoid workplace hazards and, where necessary, employers provide the required personal protective equipment for workers exposed to workplace hazards.
+NECA's commitment to jobsite safety is reinforced by placing special emphasis on quality safety training programs and implementing policies integrated early into project pre-planning and project management.
+Effective safety-related work practices and principles must be integrated into the design, planning, and installation of electrical work.
+The Association believes that a trained and qualified workforce has the responsibility to recognize and avoid workplace hazards and, where necessary, employers provide the required personal protective equipment for workers matched to workplace hazards.

-NECA is active in government rulemaking processes related to worker safety and health.
-The association actively participates in electrical safety regulation and standard development, such as NFPA 70 the National Electrical Code, and NFPA 70E Standard for Electrical Safety in the Workplace and other safety legislation that directly affects and applies to the industry.
-NECA is committed to supporting collaborative effective efforts through industry alliances and partnerships sharing common safety objectives through meaningful contributions to safety rules that are practical, easy to understand, and enforceable.
+NECA is active in government rulemaking processes related to-safety and health.
+As well as, actively participating in electrical safety regulation and standards development, such as NFPA 70 the National Electrical Code, NFPA 70E Standard for Electrical Safety in the Workplace, National Electrical Safety Code, (NESC), and other safety regulations or legislation affecting the industry.
+NECA is committed to supporting collaborative effective efforts through industry alliances and partnerships sharing common safety objectives through meaningful contributions to the development of safety rules that are practical, easy to understand, and enforceable.

-The goal of NECA members is to maintain a safe and healthy workplace for all employees and to foster efficient operations, thereby offering the best possible product and services to the customer.
-Effective safetyrelated work practices and principles must be integrated into the design, planning, and installation of electrical work.

-NECA members recognize that implementing effective safety programs, policies and safe work practices is often challenging.
+The goal of NECA members is to maintain a safe and healthy workplace for all employees and to foster efficient operations, thereby offering the best possible products and services to the customer.
+Implementing effective safety programs, policies and safe work practices is often challenging.
 NECA members are dedicated to addressing these challenges while establishing and maintaining safety in the workplace.
-The use of smart technologies and resources that simplify and streamline processes related to achieving optimal results are encouraged and supported.
-Safety Excellence is no accident and results from safe work practices that continuously strive for Zero Injuries.
-NECA's commitment to safety excellence and safe work environments remains active, focused and constant.
+Using smart technologies and other resources, these processes are simplified and made efficient, contributing to achieving optimal results.
+Safety Excellence is no accident and results from the persistent commitment to safe work practices and a long-term view that continuously remains progressive, focused, and constant.
 (Adopted Sept.
 12, 2009)

 (Revised Oct.
 3, 2015, Oct.
 7, 2017, Sept.
 14, 2019, Oct.
-9, 2021)
+9, 2021, Sept.
+29, 2023)